krishnanlab/txt2onto/README.md

     * `gold_standard/GoldStandard_Sample-Descriptions.txt` - Sample descriptions for the samples in our gold standard
     * `gold_standard/GoldStandard_Sample-IDS.txt` - Sample and experiment labels corresponding to `gold_standard/GoldStandard_Sample-Descriptions.txt`
     * `gold_standard/GoldStandard_Unpropagated.txt` - The original gold standard manual annotations
-    * `gold_standard/ManuscriptModels.txt` - A list of the models we evaluated and showed results for in our manuscript
+    * `gold_standard/ManuscriptModels.txt` - A list of the models we evaluated and showed results for in our manuscript, a subset of `gold_standard/CrossValidatedModels.txt`
     * `gold_standard/ModelsPerAnatomicalSystem.json` - Mapping that lists the tissues and cell types that belong to each high-level anatomical system
 * `src/` - Main source directory
     * `src/demo.sh` - Runs an example of the pipeline